nahhididwin/LIGA/README.md

 # LIGA
-LINEAR GEOMETRIC ALGEBRA.
+Linearized Integer Geometry Architecture.
 It is a mathematical-architectural framework designed to represent, transform, and process finite discrete geometric objects using a unique structured integer.

 # Access :